 We observe physical quantities by putting physical bodies in space and time and let them influence each other: motion, energy, work and power are the result.
-Setting bodies and particles in motion we produce electricity and waves: studying light and electromagnetism we open the door between physics and philosophy.
+These topics are covered in the first part of the course - together with the basic knowledge students develop important skills which allow them to become active learners and inquierers.
+Through the second part of the course we leave the solid bodies to investigate fluids: the behaviour of liquids and gases, which we connect to heat effects to obtain and discuss a heat engine.
+Studying waves we open the door between physics and philosophy.